 Next thing I knew, I was on the plane, in mid-flight.
-Against the dull roar of the engines, I thought about driving music.
-I tried on Led Zeppelin’s “Going to California,” for the appropriately dramatic moment, and noted with interest that it made me shudder, and cry.
+I couldn’t remember anything between leaving the office and opening my eyes on the plane.
+Against the dull roar of the engines, I thought about what would make good driving music for a very long trip.
+I tried on Led Zeppelin’s “Going to California,” for the appropriately dramatic moment, and noted with interest how it made me shudder, and cry.

 Oh my God, I thought, I’m going to have to get really mature, really fast.

-As early as 7:30 in the morning, I began calling people.
-Several people told me they knew just by the look of me.
+As early as 7:30 the next morning, I began calling people.
+Several of my oldest friends said they knew what was going on just by the look of me.
 I was leaving.

-My car had been fixed.
-After circling the city, seeing or at least calling everyone, stopping at least briefly at every favorite haunt and every memory-filled bridge, driving every route through Austin that for whatever reason had come somehow to mean something to me, I swung by my bank’s drive-through service center.
-A few minutes before 5 PM, I put the check in a teller’s pneumatic tube and in one whoosh I was gone.
+My car had been fixed while I’d been gone.
+After making a wide, 7-hour loop around the city, seeing or at least calling everyone I still cared the most about, stopping at least briefly at every favorite haunt and every memory-filled bridge, driving every route through Austin that for whatever reason had come somehow to mean something to me, I swung by my bank’s drive-through.
+A moments before 5 PM, I put the check in a teller’s pneumatic tube and in one whoosh I was gone.